quollism/blender-keyframetools/README.md

 Thanks to

 * Luciano "Looch" Muñoz for guidance and encouragment
-* Irmitya for making object-level animation work and choosing some hotkeys! :)
+* Irmitya for contributing object-level animation and finally choosing some hotkeys! :)
 * Alan Camilo for inspiring us with animBot